The importance of pollinators in the natural world cannot be overstated.

 8. Lavender

 Lavender is a fragrant and colorful plant for pollinators.
-It is very successful at attracting bumble bees, honey bees, and other beneficial insects.
+It is highly successful at attracting bumblebees, honeybees, and other beneficial insects.

-The herb blooms from late spring to late summer and can be grown year-round if you have a hot and dry climate.
+The herb blooms from late spring to late summer and can be grown year-round in a hot, dry climate.

 Lavender can also tolerate low to moderately fertile soils.
-You can plant them in containers or in the ground, and they’ll do well either way.
+You can plant it in containers or the ground, and it will thrive either way.

 Purchase lavender seeds online.